chho33/LAMOL/README.md

 1. Create the following two directories in wherever you want. (you can name the directories arbitrarily):
     - `data directory`: Where the dataset will be load by the model.
     - `model directory`: The place for the model to dump its outputs.
-2. Download the dataset: .
+2. Download the dataset: Download [here](https://drive.google.com/file/d/1rWcgnVcNpwxmBI3c5ovNx-E8XKOEL77S/view?usp=sharing) and decompress it.
 After decompression, move all the files in the decompressed directory into `data directory`.
 3. Make a copy of `env.example` and save it as `env`.
 In `env`, set the value of DATA_DIR as `data directory` and set the value of  MODEL_ROOT_DIR as `model directory`.
 4. Before training or testing, load DATA_DIR and MODEL_ROOT_DIR variables into shell environment by the following command:
    ```bash